invariantlabs-ai/docs/docs/guardrails/regex-filters.md

 ]
 ```

 Here, we quantify over all matches returned by `find`.
-This means, if any of the matches satisfies the extra condition, the guardrail will raise.
+This means that if any of the matches satisfies the extra condition, the guardrail will raise.